yk-liu/yk-liu.github.io/dataset/scene.md

 </p></ul>

 <ul><li>
+Why are there separate data for gyroscope and accelerometer?
+How to merge them?
+</li></ul>
+<ul><p>
+We provide the raw data from the IMU, where the gyroscope and accelerometer have different data rates.
+You may merge them with linear interpolation or other advanced methods.
+A simple script for merging the two d400 IMU topics into a unified topic with linear interpolation can be found <a href="https://gist.github.com/cedrusx/da24308e1824a6fabb0aa9f6ed7042b0">here</a>.
+</p></ul>

+<ul><li>
 Are the IMU data calibrated?
 </li></ul>
 <ul><p>
 No. Those are raw data from the sensor.
 You may want to apply the intrinsic matrix onto the data for better accuracy.
+The 12 values shall be treated as a 3x4 matrix with the left 3x3 block as a rotation matrix to rectify the axes, and the right 3x1 block as zero offsets.
+So the 3x4 matrix can be left multiplied to a homogeneous data point to give rectified data.
 </p></ul>

 <ul><li>